mstocco/mariostoc.co/content/traininglog/20201129-ironman2021-39weeksout.md

 ### NOTES
 Total Time: **70 minutes** &nbsp; Distance: **12 km**

 Second restful sleep in a row (happy to have my pillow back).
+I took an advil before bed to help with a stiff neck and it feels much better this morning.

 After a drive to _PISE_ to find out the track was booked, it was back to _Oak Bay_ for today's workout.
 <!---->